GadaaLabs

 Key Takeaways

-• RandomizedSearchCV is usually better than GridSearchCV for large hyperparameter spaces
+• RandomizedSearchCV is almost always better than GridSearchCV for large hyperparameter spaces — same quality, fraction of the time